How Much Can You Write Off for Meals and Entertainment?

 How much of an expense is tax deductible depends on what exactly the expense is and the specific situation in which the expense was incurred.

-Business meals with clients, employees, potential new customers and consultants (or anyone with a relationship to the business) are 50% deductible if business is discussed during the meal.
+Business meals with clients, employees, potential new customers and consultants (or anyone with a relationship to the business) may qualify for a 50% tax deduction.
 This deduction also applies to employees of a company who are travelling.

 If the employer pays and provides food to the public for free, say at a street fair, then that is 100% fully deductible.